vishnupriya888/WeatherApp-Navigations/README.md

 For More Detailed video watch :
 <a href ="https://www.youtube.com/watch?v=llveG3Qp0no&ab_channel=DroidpediaAcademy">Run an Expo app and generete .apk,.app files </a>

-#### For Database refer to: database.json file.
-Import this file to the Firebase/Firestore Database
-If you dont know how to import and export files,

-Refer to the Video :<a href ="https://www.youtube.com/watch?v=Xx0goSxpVqY"> Firebase/Firestore Database Import/Export</a>

 ##### Output Screen :
 <br/>